 For each of the six areas, the State was required to describe in its quality management strategy, activities or, processes related to discovery (monitoring and recording the findings); the entities or individuals responsible for conducting the discovery/monitoring processes; the types of information used to measure performance; and the frequency with which performance is measured.
 Additional detailed descriptions of monitoring/oversight activities that occur at the individual and provider level of service delivery were described through the approved waiver application, although they may not be specifically identified in this summary.
-The following sections include CMS required assurances
+The following sections include Centers for Medicare and Medicaid Services (CMS) required assurances and an abbreviated statement of processes the

-(bold/italics) and an abbreviated statement of processes the Division of DD has identified to address each component of the six waiver quality management assurances.
+Division of DD has identified to address each component of the six waiver quality management assurances.